wbarnard81/calculator/README.md

-# calculator
+# Calculator
 This is something I have been wanting to make for a while.
 Lets see if I can pull it off.

-Nothing Fancy, but make a calculator should be fun and a nice learning curve.
+Nothing Fancy, but making a calculator should be fun and a nice learning curve.